excuse2020/AdaptGen/README.md

 ## Contact

-For questions, please contact the project maintainers at [474839426@qq.com].
+For questions, please contact the project maintainers at [zhangguowei@nuaa.edu.cn].